Black Spots on Lips: 10 Causes with Natural Remedies

 9. Castor oil

-• Start by washing your lips with warm water and a mild soap.
+• Start by washing your lips with warm water and mild soap.

 • Then rub a few drops of castor oil on the affected area.

-• Gently massage the oil into the skin in circular motions, making sure to cover the entire area.
+• Gently massage the oil into the skin in circular motions, covering the entire area.

 • Leave the oil on for at least 10 minutes, but preferably longer.